 This comparison breaks down where each tool excels, where each falls short, and which one fits different types of CRE workflows.

-The most important difference between these two platforms is the delivery model.
+The most important difference between these two platforms is scope.

-CRE Retail Maps is a self-serve, browser-based editor.
-You open the tool, search for your property address, and start building your map immediately.
-You place logos, draw leader lines, adjust styling, and export -- all in one session, typically in under 15 minutes.
-There's no software to install and no design team in the middle.
+CRE Retail Maps is a purpose-built retail mapping tool.
+You open the editor, search for your property address, and start building your map immediately.
+Place brand logos, draw leader lines, adjust styling, and export - all in one session, typically in under 15 minutes.
+It does one thing and does it fast.

-For brokers who need a map right now -- for a pitch meeting tomorrow morning, or a listing that just came in -- the self-serve model has a clear advantage.
-For brokers who need deep GIS analysis and don't mind waiting, SitesUSA's service model delivers.
+For brokers who need a polished retail map right now - for a pitch meeting tomorrow morning, or a listing that just came in - a focused tool gets you there faster.
+For brokers who need GIS data layers, demographics, and trade area analysis, SitesUSA's broader platform covers more ground.

 Feature Comparison